Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

     - OS and OS version
     - JDK version

-- Check if the bug already exists at the [HaxeFoundation repository](https://github.com/HaxeFoundation/intellij-logtalk/issues).
+- Check if the bug already exists at the [Logtalk Community repository](https://github.com/Logtalk Community/intellij-logtalk/issues).
  If it does, add your example to the discussion.

 ## Development Environment